 If you suspect that you may have COVID-19 or have respiratory symptoms and are unsure what to do, please contact us first.
 It is not safe to simply show up at an ER (unless you have severe symptoms such as shortness of breath) because of potential exposure to COVID-19 or other infectious illnesses.

 UPMC testing facility on the South Side (more info here).
-They will be able to perform a maximum of 50 tests per day; therefore patients MUST have a referral from a physician and will be assigned an appointment time.
-No walk-ins will be accepted.
+This is the nasopharyngeal swab test.
+Patients MUST have a referral from a physician and will be assigned an appointment time.
+No walk-ins accepted.

 At a time when anxiety, depression, addiction, or other mental health symptoms are on the rise, many mental health-related services have had to close their doors due to social distancing.
 We have compiled a list of resources that are available, either online or at a physical location.
 [We do not endorse any particular resource listed here.]